reedwan/little-giving-blog/content/posts/bangladesh-food/index.md

 You can contribute to this project by selecting Lonely Orphans as one of the charities you give to daily on Little Giving.

-Lonely Orphans is a UK registered charity ([1171230](https://register-of-charities.charitycommission.gov.uk/charity-search/-/charity-details/5072018)) that provides care to refugee and vulnerable families in Bangladesh, Indonesia, Thailand and Turkey.
+Lonely Orphans is a UK registered charity ([1171230](https://register-of-charities.charitycommission.gov.uk/charity-search/-/charity-details/5072018)) that provides care for refugee and vulnerable families in Bangladesh, Indonesia, Thailand and Turkey.
 The charity is based in east London.
 They can be contacted at [help@lonelyorphans.org](mailto:help@lonelyorphans.org).

 Little Giving is a free service that helps you give a few pence in sadaqah every day.
 We hand-pick causes that we would donate to ourselves and then work with those charities to facilitate small daily donations from our users.
 See our [FAQs](https://www.littlegiving.org/support) for more details.